injeyhwang/injeyhwang.github.io/README.md

 [Create React App](https://facebook.github.io/create-react-app/docs/getting-started) allows for a quick and lightweight setup of your single-page React App.
 On the Terminal, run:

 `$ yarn create react-app username.github.io`

+or

+`yarn create react-app my-app --template typescript`

+If you are building in `TypeScript`.

+### TypeScript
+After getting into `TypeScript`, I decided to refactor my code.
+To add TypeScript to `Create React App` first install:

+`$ yarn add typescript @types/node @types/react @types/react-dom @types/jest`

+Then, rename any file to be a TypeScript file (e.g. `src/index.js` to `src/index.tsx`) and restart your development server!

 ## Dependency Installation
 With `yarn` (or `npm`), you have access to thousands of packages that others have built (Create React App is one of them).